xrdocs/software-management/_tutorials/2016-08-26-working-with-ztp.md

 **ztp breakout:** Performs a 4x10 breakout detection on all 40 Gig interfaces, by default if no link is detected on any of the four 10Gig interfaces, the port will remain in 40 Gig mode.
 The subcommand nosignal-stay-in-breakout-mode will force the port in breakout mode even if there is no link signal detected but will place the interfaces in shutdown mode.
 The subcommand nosignal-stay-in-state-noshut will leave the port in breakout mode but will place the four 10Gig interface in no shutdown mode.
+The command "ztp breakout" may not be supported on the ASR9K routers.

 ```
 RP/0/RP0/CPU0:venus#ztp breakout ?